Why Critical Thinking is an Important Skill for Artists

 To address the main topic at hand—where does critical thinking come into play within creative project management?

-Therefore, artists should apply critical thinking to make methodological guesses and thoughtful deductions, to best predict the possibilities or “hiccups” you may encounter throughout your project timeline.
-Besides that, by using rational thought processes, you’re able to come up with efficient solutions quicker.
+Therefore, artists should apply critical thinking to make methodological guesses and thoughtful deductions to best predict the possibilities or “hiccups” you may encounter throughout your project timeline.
+Besides that, by using rational thought processes, you’re able to come up with efficient solutions quickly.

-More specifically, here are other ways conceptual and critical thinking is used within creative project management:
+More specifically, here are other ways conceptual and critical thinking are used within creative project management:

 How Artists Have a Natural Advantage in Critical Thinking